 No uniform, no suit, no heels, and no barbers (unless you want to); just you, your workload, and your favorite pajamas!
-However, getting a bit too comfy in your home attire gets you far too close to bed or couch, and the next thing you know — day-time naps have taken over your working hours.
+However, that makes it hard to resist the inviting day-time naps and your work may suffer for it.

 #3 You’ll increase your productivity